Nigel Farage calls for ‘re-industrialisation’ of Wales

 The Reform leader said “specific types of coal” are needed in the UK, particularly for a new blast furnace.

+“What I am saying is coal, specific types of coal for certain uses that we still need in this country – and we certainly will need for the blast furnaces here – we should be producing ourselves rather than importing.”

-While he acknowledged “mining is dangerous”, he said the industry could provide well-paying jobs.
+While he acknowledged “mining is dangerous”, Mr Farage said the industry could provide well-paying jobs.

 Responding to the GMB Union allegations that his party’s plans were “lies”, Mr Farage said the union was tied to the Labour Party as one of its biggest funders.